Smile-SA/slidev-component-poll/README.md

 }
 ```

+### Using serverRef

+`slidev-component-poll` can use built-in slidev capabilities to allow communication with multiple clients.

+By using serverRef, the communication with multiple clients is **only possible in dev mode**!

+This won't work if you build and deploy to a static host.

-`slidev-component-poll` uses a serverRef to allow communication with multiple clients, but you will need to define the default value in your own project.
+To use serverRef you will need to define the default value in your own project.

 For that you need to create a `vite.config.ts` file with (see [here](https://sli.dev/custom/config-vite.html) for more information):
 ```js